Don't Use Cold Email Templates - Do This Instead

 Before you even start writing your cold emails, make sure that you have enough information about your prospects.
 Taking the time to research your prospects will help you personalize your cold emails in the best way possible.

-Usually the knowledge about your prospect in a cold email is used in the first line.
+Usually, the knowledge about your prospect in a cold email is used in the first line.
 When you have written a nice subject line, a warm "hello", then comes the first line.

-It is important because about the half of the first line will be visible in the prospect's inbox and you want to make sure that your cold emails are interesting enough to your prospect.
+It is important because about half of the first line will be visible in the prospect's inbox and you want to make sure that your cold emails are interesting enough to your prospect.
 If you, for example, mention a project that they've been working on then they might be interested in what you have to say.

 Personalize your emails

 When you send a cold email, the goal is to get a response.
 That response could be anything from an automated response to a meeting request.
-But in order to get that response, you need to personalize your email.
+But to get that response, you need to personalize your email.